Wondering how to boost creativity? Then you might enjoy this creativity challenge!

 These 52 creative art and writing ideas will help you to do just that.
-Why not spark creativity in 2020 and feel as effervescent as Champagne bubbles!
+So why not spark creativity with some new art ideas and feel as effervescent as Champagne bubbles!

 **This post contains affiliate links, meaning I may receive a small commission at no additional cost to you for products you purchase via this website.
 For more information click here.**

 First, let’s talk about the elusive nature of creativity.
 It seems to ebb and flow, doesn’t it?
 It’s the first thing to go when we get busy and life gets in the way of fun.
 That’s for sure.

 That’s why, if you’re struggling to be creative, find art or writing ideas, be motivated to create, or express yourself, it helps to recognize one fundamental truth: a creative lifestyle is a commitment.
 It’s an intentional lifestyle choice that you must claim.

 Saying to the universe “I’m creative and I commit to being creative” is all you have to do to begin.
 This part of the creativity challenge is about your mindset first.
 We will talk about taking action to boost creativity in just a second.